casper-network/docs-archive/dapp/eco-315-erc20docs/logic.md

 **ERC-20 Standard**
-Before starting, we highly recommend a careful reading of the [ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#) providing for the definition of the above mentioned methods we'll be implementing in the following steps:
+The [ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#) provides for the definition of the above mentioned methods we'll be implementing in the following steps:

 Add new crate